How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 Priority technical criteria:

-• FedEx: Best tracking technology, high-performance Paris-CDG hub
+• FedEx: Best tracking technology, efficient Paris-CDG hub

-• UPS: Optimal value for money, solid Southern Europe
+• UPS: Excellent value for money, strong presence in Southern Europe

 Always require ISO 28000 certification as a prerequisite.